 Join us on this unique guided walking and general exploration tour of Lazio and (parts of) Tuscany’s more remote and unknown beautiful scenery and wildlife, culture and history.
 As well as visiting a few well-known gems, we will visit artisan vineyards and farms, sampling outstanding wines, olive oil, hazel nuts and chestnuts, etc. Fine dining will form an integral part of this tour, as is usual on our Italian tours.

 We have been running Tuscan tours since 2001 and so we really do know the area well – we get off the beaten path visiting charming medieval small towns and villages, the fascinating Etruscan and Roman ruins, local farmers and the beautiful and bountiful nature and wildlife of this region.
 Not so many visitors achieve this… so you will see and experience an un-spoilt and authentic Lazio and Tuscany.

 We will stay in 3 stunning locations:

-Firstly, at a family run hotel in Blera, where there is a wonderful dining experience – secondly in a luxurious hotel in the Tuscan village of Sovana, birthplace and original home to Pope Gregory V11 – and finally in a beautiful old Palazzo in atmospheric Casperia, in the wonderful Sabine Hills, back in Lazio.
+Firstly, in a luxurious hotel in the Tuscan village of Sovana, birthplace and original home to Pope Gregory V11 – secondly at a family run hotel in Blera, where there is a wonderful dining experience – and finally in a beautiful old Palazzo in atmospheric Casperia, in the wonderful Sabine Hills, down towards Rome.